top of page

 Detailed Breakdown of FHA Loan Types and Requirements

-Understanding the FHA LTV matrix helps borrowers better prepare for their home purchase, ensuring they meet the necessary criteria for their desired property under FHA guidelines.
-It also aids in planning the purchase's financial aspect, particularly in budgeting for the down payment and understanding the equity position they will have in their new property.
+Understanding the FHA LTV matrix helps borrowers better prepare for their multi-unit property purchase, ensuring they meet the necessary criteria for their desired 2 - 4 unit property under FHA guidelines.
+It also aids in planning the financial aspects of the purchase, particularly in budgeting for the down payment, meeting credit score requirements, and understanding the equity position they will have in their new investment property.

 Eligible Property Types Under FHA 2 - 4 Unit Guidelines

-Adhering to these guidelines with a specific focus on balancing residential and commercial use in mixed-use properties helps potential borrowers take advantage of investment opportunities while maintaining compliance with FHA regulations.
+Understanding these guidelines helps potential Florida borrowers take advantage of investment opportunities while maintaining compliance with FHA regulations.

 Types of properties allowed (duplex, triplex, fourplex).

-FHA loans cover a few property types.
+FHA loans cover several types of multi-unit properties for owner-occupant investors.
 These include duplexes, triplexes, and fourplexes.
-You must live in one unit to get a duplex FHA loan or a 3 - 4 unit loan.
-The other units can be rented out.
+You must live in one unit as your primary residence to qualify for an FHA loan on these properties.
+The other units can be rented out to generate income.

 FHA Loan Requirements for 2 - 4 Multi-Unit Properties

 Investing in a multi-unit property is a significant financial decision, and the Federal Housing Administration (FHA) has specific requirements to ensure borrower suitability.
-These prerequisites include minimal credit scores, solid job history documentation, comprehensive financial statements, and appropriate debt-to-income ratios.
+These prerequisites include minimum credit scores, employment history documentation, financial statements, and appropriate debt-to-income ratios.

 FHA Non-Occupant Co-Borrower Guidelines